camunda-consulting/camunda-util-demo-data-generator/README.md

 ![Distribution for Task Duration](taskDuration.png)

-### Add Distribution for Duration of Receive Tasks / Intermediate Message Events
+### Add Distribution for Duration of Receive Tasks / Intermediate Message Events / Boundary Message Events

 Do it as for User Tasks - it is the same configuration.